sureiii/computing-work/story.md

 *Renee POV*

-Lost in my thoughts about Jackson, I stumbled upon a cozy cafe.
+Lost in my thoughts about Jason, I stumbled upon a cozy cafe.
 "It wouldn't hurt to spoil myself for now, would it?"
 I smiled to myself, before I realised something.
 Jessica.
-With Jackson.
+With Jason.
 Eating cake.
 Laughing together.
 I stopped thinking for a moment.